Statistical and Computational Trade-offs in Variational Inference: A Case Study in Inferential Model Selection: Extensions to General Non-Gaussian Posteriors

 The proof and a more formal statement of \Cref{thm:non-normal} and its assumptions is in \Cref{sec:non-normal_proof}.
 The main idea of the proof is that we separate the convergence of \Cref{alg:outer_loop} into two steps: its inner loop and its outer loop.
 We apply \Cref{thm:KL_convergence} to bound the error incurred in the inner loop of the algorithm that invokes \Cref{alg:Gaussian}.
 We then prove a contraction result in the global iteration step that maps different inputs closer to each other in the output space.

-\Cref{thm:non-normal} generalizes \Cref{thm:KL_convergence} in characterizing the computational trade-off in stochastic variational inference.
-Comparing with \Cref{eq:thm_1_alt} that falls out from \Cref{thm:KL_convergence}, we can see that they only differ in a factor of $\frac{1}{(1-\rho)^2} \frac{L}{\alpha} \log\frac{L}{\alpha}$.
+\Cref{thm:non-normal} generalizes \Cref{thm:KL_convergence} in characterizing the statistical and computational trade-off in stochastic variational inference for general posterior.
+Comparing with \Cref{eq:thm_1_alt} from \Cref{thm:KL_convergence}, \Cref{thm:non-normal} differs in a factor of $\frac{1}{(1-\rho)^2} \frac{L}{\alpha} \log\frac{L}{\alpha}$.
 It implies that, under low-rank Gaussian inferential models, the variational approximation of non-Gaussian posteriors has the same approximation-optimization trade-off as that of Gaussian posteriors.
 That said, we note that the additional asymptotic bias due to the use of Gaussian inferential models is not captured in \Cref{thm:non-normal}; this bias can easily dominate both the approximation and the optimization errors.

-We conclude this section with a discussion of the assumptions of \cref{thm:non-normal}.
+We conclude this section with a discussion of the assumptions of \Cref{thm:non-normal}.
 The three assumptions stated above are implied by a simpler but stronger point-wise conditions, i.e. the function $\psi$ is strongly convex and Lipschitz smooth: $\alpha\mI \preceq \nabla^2 \psi(\theta) \preceq \alpha\mI + \Psi, \forall \theta\in\real^d$, and that function $\psi$ is Hessian Lipschitz (assuming constant $\rho < 1$):